jjrasche/extended-cognition/CORE.md

 - Why it decided to speak or stay silent
 - What commands it detected and confidence levels

 This transparency enables true partnership - you can correct the AI's understanding at any layer, making it learn your patterns over time.
-It's not logging YOUR cognition, but making the AI's cognition visible and trainable.
+The system records the AI's cognition of YOUR thoughts, making the AI's cognitive process visible and trainable.

 ## 🔒 Constraints & Requirements
 - Budget: <$10K hardware
 - Privacy: All processing local
-- Latency: Real-time cognition
+- Latency: Real-time conversation
 - Scale: 20+ concurrent users
 - Open source: Community-driven